Hoopla Impro: Diversity

 Hoopla aims to promote diversity in improv and comedy.
 Hoopla hosts a monthly night for BAME players, run by Do The Right Scene.
 After a 'Crash Landing' workshop, it presents a performance called 'Special Delivery'.
 Zeal and runs an LGBT 'Loud and Queer' night at Hoopla.

 The Playground is an all-female monthly night run by Lauren Shearing and Maria Peters's two-person improv show Breaking & Entering.
 In 2016 it was named by Time Out as one of "Six all-female comedy gigs not to miss this spring".

 Hoopla offers a number of diversity scholarships to people who are unemployed or on low-income, students, key workers, over 60s, under 23, homeless or in sheltered accommodation or BAME.

 Media coverage

 Hoopla Impro's work has featured in several leading publications in the United Kingdom.
 In April 2014, the Evening Standard of London reported on the rise of tech workers in the city attending improvisation classes at Hoopla.
 In 2017, the British Comedy Guide reported how The Miller was becoming Hoopla Improv's dedicated venue, starting with a 50-hour improvisation marathon.

 In June 2019, author Jessica Pan wrote an article for the Guardian on her experiences from a visit to Hoopla.

+Saturday Night Live UK Connections

+Several of the current SNL UK cast members and writers have performed at Hoopla.
+SNL writer Lorna Rose Treen joined a Hoopla house team in 2021 and regularly performed at Hoopla until 2023 doing both improv and sketch.
+Cast member Al Nash performed sketch comedy regularly at Hoopla in the early stages of his career.
+Writer Omodara Olatunji has performed both improv and stand-up at Hoopla with Do The Right Scene.